mfrancisc/kubesaw.github.io/README.md

 ```
 NOTE: the second `venv` is the name of the folder containing the [virtual environment](https://docs.python.org/3/library/venv.html)

-Now you need to activate the virtual env so that all the dependencies will be installed only in here, and not on your global python intallation.
+Now you need to activate the virtual env so that all the dependencies will be installed only here, not on your global python installation.

 ```shell
 source venv/bin/activate